 The DDR Museum: This is a small museum dedicated to life in East Germany before the wall came down.
 If you like old-school branding, this is the place for you.
 I loved it here and it only took us about an hour to absorb everything, maybe less.

 Kreuzberg Food & Street Art Tour: This is a tour with a lot of potential but for me, it just didn’t live up to its value.
 We ate a lot of nice things but our tour guide, while entirely pleasant, was not very informative or interesting.
 Street art was discussed in a very minimal way.
 (I had to point out the Endless that I saw when we crossed the bridge into Kreuzberg!)
 Someone could have just given me a list of these places and I could have had just as good a time.
 (Although we enjoyed talking with the two other girls on our tour.)
-The reviews online for this are fantastic so I think we just got a bad guide.
-The places we stopped were great though.
+The reviews online for this are fantastic so I think we just got a bad guide, and normally, I am a huge fan of Urban Adventures, the tour provider.
+The places we stopped for food were great though.

 Where to Eat and Drink…